Connect file storage to a cloud server in another pool

 -

-Add a new desired route:
+Add a new route:

 echo "<ip_address>/<mask> via <gateway>" > /etc/sysconfig/network-scripts/route-<eth_name>